dmateja724/dnd-combat-tracker/README.md

 2. Start the API server (default http://localhost:4000): `npm run server`
 3. In another terminal, launch the Vite dev server (http://localhost:5173): `npm run dev`
 4. Prefer one command?
 Use `npm run dev:all` to run both concurrently.
-5. Sign up or sign in within the app, create/select an encounter, add combatants, and run combat while the log records actions automatically.
+5. Sign up or sign in within the app, create/select an encounter, add combatants, and resolve attacks or healing from the turn controls while the log records actions automatically.

+### Resolving Combat Actions

+- Use the ⚔️ Attack button to open the attack modal, choose an attacker/target, and apply damage with an optional damage type.
+- Use the ✨ Heal button to open the healing modal, pick who regains hit points, optionally note the source (spell, potion, etc.), and apply the restoration with built-in clamping to max HP.

 The Vite dev server proxies `/api` requests to the API (configured in `vite.config.ts`), so keep the backend running alongside the frontend.